-Information on the Sexual Health Service can be found here.
+Information on the Sexual Health Service can be found on Sexual Health Hertfordshire.
 It contains information of clinic opening times and locations for signposting along with lots of other useful resources.

 HCC in partnership with Sexual Health Hertfordshire have produced a short film on what happens when a patient attends their local sexual health service.
 To view the film and for more information around STI’s click here